Computes reproduction numbers from fitted models

 Value

-For the R0
+For the R0 methods,

 a numeric vector of estimated reproduction numbers from the fitted

-corresponding to the rows of newevents
+model object corresponding to the rows of newevents (if

 supplied) or the original fitted events including events of the prehistory.